AdobeDocs/experience-manager-cloud-service.en/help/forms/submit-adaptive-form-to-workfront-fusion.md

 To create a Workfront scenario:
 1. Sign into your [Workfront Fusion account](https://app-qa.workfrontfusion.com/).
 1. Click **[!UICONTROL Scenarios]** ![Share icon](/help/forms/assets/Smock_ShareAndroid_18_N.svg) in the left panel.
  1. Click **[!UICONTROL Create a new scenario]** in the upper-right corner of the page.
-A page to create new scenario appears on screen.
+A page to create new scenario appears on-screen.
 1. Select **[!UICONTROL New scenario]** in the upper-left corner on the page and type a proper name for the scenario.
 1. Click the question mark and make sure you add first module as **[!UICONTROL AEM Forms]**.
 ​